KelliExMachina/dsc-mod-4-project-seattle-ds-012720/README.md

 The MovieLens dataset is a "classic" recommendation system dataset, that is used in numerous academic papers and machine learning proofs-of-concept.
 You will need to create the specific details about how the user will provide their ratings of other movies, in addition to formulating a more specific business problem within the general context of "recommending movies".

-### Content-Based Filtering and Collaborative Filtering
+### Collaborative Filtering

-At minimum, your recommendation system must use content-based filtering _or_ collaborative filtering.
-Consider your choice of framing to determine which of these is the best fit.
+At minimum, your recommendation system must use collaborative filtering.
 If you have time, consider implementing a hybrid approach, e.g. using collaborative filtering as the primary mechanism, but using content-based filtering to address the [cold start problem](https://en.wikipedia.org/wiki/Cold_start_(computing)).

+### Evaluation

+The MovieLens dataset has explicit ratings, so achieving some sort of evaluation of your model is simple enough.
+But you should give some thought to the question of metrics.
+Since the rankings are ordinal, we know we can treat this like a regression problem.
+But when it comes to regression metrics there are several choices: RMSE, MAE, etc.  [Here](http://fastml.com/evaluating-recommender-systems/) are some further ideas.

 ## Problem 3: Image Classification with Deep Learning